daviddoran/node-webtext-api/README.md

 }
 ```

+If you use the `WebText#send` method directly without a message object then the error above is handled for you.

 The various API methods take a `callback` parameter, which will be called with a `WebTextError` if something goes wrong:

 ```javascript